-There is a church in Rome that, even though in the city centre, is far from the immediate tourist eye, hence often neglected.
+There is a church that, even though near the historic center, is far from the immediate tourist eye, hence often neglected and without the stream of daily visitors that the most famous churches in Rome see every day at their doorstep.
 San Pietro in Vincoli Basilica is certainly mentioned in the guidebooks, but probably for its position tucked away on top of a steep staircase or for not being included in many of the city tours, it’s never crowded.

 Why visit San Pietro in Vincoli Basilica and what to see

 How San Pietro in Vincoli Basilica was founded

 As I mentioned earlier, one of the reasons to visit this semi-hidden basilica is its history.
 The basilica, one of the least-visited churches in Rome, was named after the chain that held Saint Peter captive in Jerusalem as well as in the Roman Carcere Mamertino prison (vincula in Latin means chains).